BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/Storytelling Techniques/Novel Structure/Novel Structure.md

 <p>Structure in writing serves as a roadmap, guiding readers through the narrative journey.
 It provides a framework that shapes the story, ensuring clarity and coherence.
 Without structure, stories risk becoming disjointed, losing the reader's engagement and diluting the impact of the narrative.</p>

 <div class="alert alert-primary" role="alert">
- Find out more about the basics of nove structure by <a href="https://bubblecow.com/blog/what-is-the-basic-structure-of-a-novel">reading this article</a>.
+ Find out more about the basics of novel structure by <a href="https://bubblecow.com/blog/what-is-the-basic-structure-of-a-novel">reading this article</a>.
 </div>

 </div>